Session Introduction

 Pilots built on curated data that doesn't reflect production reality

-The pilot uses clean, prepared, hand-selected data.
 Production exposes the AI to the actual data estate — messy, incomplete, inconsistently labelled.
-The model fails or degrades rapidly.
+How does this degrade the AI model?

 02